c-seabra/express/README.md

 ### 2. Amend package.json start command

-Next in order that the micro-frontend can be run alongside other micro-frontends and is accessible to the host application in local development, we need to manually mange which port the micro-frontend is served from.
+Next in order that the micro-frontend can be run alongside other micro-frontends and is accessible to the host application in local development, we need to manually manage which port the micro-frontend is served from.
 The host app runs on port 9000 and each subsequent micro-frontend runs incrementally e.g `9001`, `9002` etc.

 You can find a list of all used ports at `frontends/frontend-root/src/index.ejs` (you will touch this file again in [3.
 Add reference to local development import map](#3-add-reference-to-local-development-import-map) don't worry)